North Carolina House Speaker Tim Moore's win marks big change in state's congressional delegation

 The 10th district came open when McHenry, who had a brief stint in 2023 as the U.S. House speaker, unexpectedly announced that he wasn’t running again.

-The five Republicans seeking the party's nomination in the 10th include 2022 congressional candidate Pat Harrigan and state Rep. Grey Mills.
-The winner will take on Democrat Ralph Scott Jr. and a Libertarian Party candidate in the November general election.
+Green Beret Pat Harrigan, who unsuccessfully ran in a different U.S. House district in 2022, won the Republican nomination.
+Harrigan will take on Democrat Ralph Scott Jr. and a Libertarian Party candidate in the November general election.

 Previous election data shows there remains one likely swing district in North Carolina.
 First-term Democratic Rep. Don Davis is running for reelection in the 1st District.
-He could end up in a 2022 rematch with Republican Sandy Smith.
-She is competing with ex-Army colonel Laurie Buckhout for the GOP nomination for the district in the northeast part of the state.
+He will take on ex-Army colonel Laurie Buckhout, who won the GOP nomination for the district in the northeast part of the state.

 WHAT OTHER INCUMBENTS ARE RUNNING?